Q. Can I be a full-time student at my high school or college and participate in the Ozark Leadership Institute at the same time?

 Q. Are there tests and quizzes?

-No. There is a brief reflection assignment per Webinar if you did not join live.
-Taking the time to write your main takeaway concisely will help you process and retain what we’re learning— your participation will be tracked to encourage your engagement; however, these are not “graded” and are not tests.
+No. There is a brief reflection assignment per Webinar.
+Taking the time to write your main takeaway concisely will help you process and retain what we’re learning— your participation will be tracked to encourage your engagement and pursue the graduation requirement; however, these are not “graded” and are not tests.

 Q. Will participation in the Ozark Leadership Institute help my college resume?